- Where are the REACH Program Regulations located?

-A: All funds raised for each Scholar’s scholarship is placed with the REACH Georgia Foundation until the Scholar graduates from high school and enrolls in a postsecondary institution.
+A: All funds raised for each scholarship is placed with the REACH Georgia Foundation until the Scholar meets all eligibility requirements as a high school graduate and enrolls in a HOPE-eligible postsecondary institution.

-A: The school system must return all funds raised for the second cohort of REACH Scholars by August 15, prior to the beginning of the second school year of participation.
+A: The school system must submit all funds raised for the second cohort of REACH Scholars by August 15, prior to the beginning of the school system’s second year of participation.

 A: REACH must ensure that the $10,000 investment in a new 8th-grade Scholar is made and accounted for in the REACH Georgia Foundation.
-When the Scholar graduates from high school, the Foundation will transfer the scholarship funds to the Scholar’s college.
+When the Scholar meets all eligibility requirements as a high school graduate, the Foundation will transfer the scholarship funds to the Scholar’s HOPE-eligible postsecondary institution.

-A: No. The $2,500 per year will be drawn from the REACH Georgia Foundation and sent directly to the Scholar’s college.
+A: No. The postsecondary instiution will invoice GSFA at $2,500 per year (maximum), drawn from the REACH Georgia Foundation.

 A: The Scholarship is awarded by term based on enrollment at an Eligible Postsecondary Institution: